BreadGuy007/Handbook_management/docs/how-to-guides/block-tutorial/creating-dynamic-blocks.md

 ```

 <!--
 Note that this code uses the `wp-server-side-render` package but not `wp-data`.
 Make sure to update the dependencies in the PHP code.
-You can use wp-scripts to automatically build dependencies (see the [gutenberg-examples repo](https://github.com/WordPress/gutenberg-examples/tree/trunk/blocks-jsx/01-basic-esnext) for PHP code setup).

-Note that this code uses the `wp-server-side-render` package but not `wp-data`.
-Make sure to update the dependencies in the PHP code.
 You can use wp-scripts to automatically build dependencies (see the [block-development-examples repo](https://github.com/WordPress/block-development-examples/tree/trunk/plugins/basic-esnext-a2ab62) for PHP code setup).

  -->